 Want to make money from home while writing about a topic that you’re passionate about?

-Blogging is a great way to be your own boss, whether through selling your own products from your website or making money from advertising.
+Blogging is a great way to be your own boss, whether through selling your own products from your website or making money from advertising and affiliate marketing.

 Let’s be honest about something right up front, because I don’t think enough people are clear about this in the myriad of blog tutorials on the internet.

 Starting a blog is not an easy way to make money.
 You don’t start a blog, write 30 pieces of content and then sit back and wait for the cash to start rolling in.